 Using this website you will be able to browse trustworthy information about how best to keep your pet and family protected, as well as finding out more about the parasites from which your pet is at risk.

 Best friends share everything.… but are they sharing more than you think?

 It's fairly common for a dog or cat to become infected with a parasite at some point in its lifetime.
 In fact, from a very young age, your pet is at risk and can be affected in a number of ways, ranging from simple irritations to life-threatening conditions if left untreated.
 Some parasites can even affect and transmit diseases to you and your family members.

-Control of parasites should be an important consideration for all responsible pet owners.
+Management of parasites should be an important consideration for all responsible pet owners.
 All pets are at risk from becoming infected with parasites such as worms, fleas and ticks during day-to-day life.